saahiyo/Emojinator/README.md

 # Emojinator
-Txtmoji Clone Web is a simple web application that allows you to encrypt and decrypt text messages using emojis.
+Emojinator Web is a simple web application that allows you to encrypt and decrypt text messages using emojis.
 This repository contains the HTML, CSS, and JavaScript code for the web application.

 ## Table of Contents
 - [Features](#features)